 Joyous gives employees nine days a year to focus on joy.
-For mental health awareness week, Joyous is sharing a detailed copy of our innovative mental health benefits for others to use - check out the link below.
+We're sharing a detailed copy of our innovative mental health benefits for others to use - check out the link below.

 Our first benefit is Joy Days.
 A Joy Day is the opposite of a mental health day.

-Even in organisations that encourage employees to look after their mental health, many people still don't feel comfortable.
+Even in organizations that encourage employees to look after their mental health, many people still don't feel comfortable.
 Others might take the day off secretively under the guise of a sick day.

 According to this Stuff article, a study undertaken earlier this year shows a quarter of New Zealand adults are at risk of struggling with their mental health.

 Before Joy Days, as a full-timer and mum of two young kids I rarely took time for myself.
 Towards the end of each year I found myself feeling worn down.
 By that point I was also mentally sucked into the grind.
 I would struggle to think myself out of it long enough to book leave and plan time off.

 To make matters worse, the second half of each year in New Zealand has hardly any public holidays.
 So, there was nothing forcing me to take a break as each year wore on.
 By December I was shattered.
 I would take a ton of time off at once across the holiday season to rest and recharge.
 Then come the next year I repeat the stress cycle.

 That's why I love Joy Days.
 They happen during the months where there are no public holidays.
 They are fixed - meaning they have a set date.
 For the most part, we all take them at the same time.
 For 2021 we took off the first Monday in March, May, July, August, September.
 And we still have one more coming in November.
 These days are entirely our own, we are not asked to take part in any work activities.